angusjoshi/tsp/README.md

 Place nodes by clicking in the large area at the bottom, select an algorithm from the dropdown at the top right, and press find path to find a path.

-All implemented algorithms are heuristic so do not guarantee shortest path.